fabcolonna/polito-cas-landtiger-lib/README.md

 ![Calibration Cross](./Assets/README/cross.png)

+>**Note**: If you need to render objects that are not meant to be removed from the screen selectively, you can avoid the overhead caused by the render queue logic by simply drawing them directly on the screen using the `LCD_OBJECT_IMMEDIATE` macro, which does not allocate anything and does not return an `LCD_ObjID`.
+Objects of this type are not deletable selectively using the `LCD_RQRemoveObject` function, and they are not affected by the `LCD_RQSetObjectVisibility` function.
+If you wish to delete them, you must call `LCD_SetBackgroundColor()`, which will effectively redraw only the objects that are part of the render queue, alongside the (eventually new) background color.

 ### GLCD in depth: custom fonts

 The GLCD has 2 built-in fonts that can be used to render text, `LCD_DEF_FONT_SYSTEM` and `LCD_DEF_FONT_MSGOTHIC`.
 The problem with these fonts is that the user has no control over the characters' size, and there might be cases where it's necessary to draw smaller or bigger text.
 That's why I introduced the possibility to load **custom fonts**, with **custom sizes**!